PhantomOverride/UltiSlide/README.md

 5. Set the URL_TO_SLIDE with the absolute url to the base directory of slideshow

 6. Set the defined IMAGES value to the image folder you want to use.
 Important that the IMAGES ends with a /

+### Setup database
+Run the mkSlide.sql in your database